jamz903/snatch/README.md

 [Slides used for Presentation](https://docs.google.com/presentation/d/1EyHYaZNn5Ivg7DkswJTTFgeQ20STXJnDcjCZc1PpXpU/edit?usp=sharing)

 # Stage 2
+## Description of snatch (Updated)
+snatch is a food ordering app for Ngee Ann Polytechnic (NP) students and staff.
+It allows users to visit the different food courts available in NP as well as the different food stalls in the respective food courts.
+Users are able to add and remove food from their cart and are also able to place an order using snatch.
+In addition, users are also able to upvote different food items.
+The food in a stall's menu are sorted based on the number of upvotes it has, hence allowing users to know which are the more popular food in NP.
+Users will also be able to view the vacancies of each Food Court to know how crowded or empty a Food Court is, so that they can decide which Food Court they would like to dine at.
+They wll also be able to see what are the top 3 dishes of each Food Court which can help them decide what to eat at the Food Court they wish to go to.

+## Individual Roles and Contributions
 ## Justin Ng (Individual)
 ## NP Food Court Vacancy
 ![Image of "Vacancy" option in the kebab menu](/githubImages/food_court_vacancy_kebab.png)\